 Flavor hops should be added during the last 10 minutes of the boil and will add hop flavor to the finished beer and adding at this time works well.
 Earlier than that and the hops will begin adding bitterness that is noticeable.
 Aroma hops I feel are best added at flame-off.
 Many recipes call for last 5 minutes or 2 minutes, but some of the aroma characteristics get lost.
 This is brewer's choice and can be adjusted with experience.

 7) Dumping the chilled wort into the primary fermentation bucket is the first method the beginner is taught.
 Pour carefully and try and leave as much of the murk at the bottom behind.
 However, a plastic siphon starter with an aerator at the other end is what I use and recommend, although it does require practice.
 The siphon will leave the whirlpooled gunk behind (trub, cold break, hops, etc).
 This is the time to take a hydrometer reading if one is so inclined.
 I use a refractometer so only a couple of drops are required and it is no big deal.
-The hydrometer is floated in about a pint of beer, and the level above the liquid is read.
+The hydrometer is floated in about a pint of wort for the reading.
 That is a lot of beer!
 This is why I prefer using a refractometer.